 The NYCGB annual auditions programme, kindly supported by the Royal Albert Hall, takes place in 16 regional venues across the country during November with multiple dates scheduled in some areas.
 Our Musical Staff see upwards of 750 young people; a number which is significantly increasing each year due to our successful Widening Access and Engagement Programmes.

 NYCGB is a truly national organisation: with our courses and concerts taking place at locations throughout Britain in the Spring and Summer school holidays.
 Throughout the year, the National Youth Chamber Choir and Fellowship reinforce and extend this reach with a wide-ranging UK and international schedule.
 Recent highlights have included appearances at the BBC proms (2017), Durham Brass (2015), Cheltenham Festival, Petworth Festival (2016), Malta International Choral Festival, and American Choral Directors’ Association Conference in Salt Lake City (2015).
 Our choirs are frequently invited to take part in third party promoted events, with recent highlights including ‘Friday Night is Music Night’ for BBC Radio 2 (2016) and Christmas concerts at the Royal Albert Hall with Kylie Minogue (2015 and 2016).

-Support our Future by making a donation towards NYCGB's Financial Assistance Scheme Read more
+Support their Future by making a donation towards NYCGB's Summer Appeal Read more